xpuska513/epm-lab-project/README.md

-# How to launch this excriments pile?
+# How to launch
-* Download job.tgz archive and save it to other directory
+* Download job.tgz archive and save it to other dirrectory
 * Download key from amazon and copy it to infrastructure folder
 * Launch script